The list of our foreign language speaking naturopaths can be found here.

 - Participate in naturopathy research and studies that verify the results of these researches and actively organize research and studies.

-- Create and maintain regulatory and accreditation standards, incl. the up-to-date database of naturopathic organizations of individual WNF members.
+- Create and maintain regulatory and accreditation standards.

 Naturopathy is a system of healthcare with a long-standing history of traditional philosophies and practices, medically trained practitioners and natural treatment options to serve patients.